TS000/lighthouse-developer-portal/docs/RFC/docker-scanning.md

 ### Git-Secrets

-I think that using [git-secrets](https://github.com/awslabs/git-secrets) within a pre-commit hook would be the best route to prevent secrets from being committed to the lighthouse-backstage repo.
+I think that using [git-secrets](https://github.com/awslabs/git-secrets) within a pre-commit hook would be the best route to prevent secrets from being committed to the lighthouse-embark repo.
 It's pretty easy to hard-code a secret when building a feature or debugging an issue and forget to remove it.

 ## References